wkhere/stackless/Doc/library/ctypes.rst

 .. function:: CFUNCTYPE(restype, *argtypes, use_errno=False, use_last_error=False)

    The returned function prototype creates functions that use the standard C calling convention.
 The function will release the GIL during the call.
-   If `use_errno` is set to True, the ctypes private copy of the system `errno` variable is exchanged with the real `errno` value bafore and after the call;
-   `use_last_error` does the same for the Windows error code.
+If *use_errno* is set to True, the ctypes private copy of the system :data:`errno` variable is exchanged with the real :data:`errno` value bafore and after the call; *use_last_error* does the same for the Windows error code.

    .. versionchanged:: 2.6
-      The optional `use_errno` and `use_last_error` parameters were added.
+      The optional *use_errno* and *use_last_error* parameters were added.

 .. function:: WINFUNCTYPE(restype, *argtypes, use_errno=False, use_last_error=False)

    Windows only: The returned function prototype creates functions that use the ``stdcall`` calling convention, except on Windows CE where :func:`WINFUNCTYPE` is the same as :func:`CFUNCTYPE`.
-The function will release the GIL during the call. `use_errno` and `use_last_error` have the same meaning as above.
+The function will release the GIL during the call.  *use_errno* and *use_last_error* have the same meaning as above.

 .. function:: PYFUNCTYPE(restype, *argtypes)